Martin Francis - Extremely Detailed NDB DX Website (including NDB Log Database by region and NDB identification database by region)

 305 ONO, Ontario, Oregon, March 1988.
 This is a photo of ONO's former antenna, a single-wire flat-top, when I made my first visit to ONO on my way from 274 CQI Council, Idaho earlier that day in March 1988.
 ONO is next to a golf course.
 The FAA has slowly been replacing aging wire and post antennas with newer free-standing tubular masts with the umbrella top capacitance hat.
 See the next photo for a look at ONO in late September 1993.
 S. McGreeevy, 3/88.
 ONO305A.jpg, 27,062 bytes.

 305 ONO, Ontario, Oregon, September 1993.
-This photo shows the replacement antenna, a tall and hefty tubular antenna mast and 16-spoke umbrella top. cap. hat with a wire skirt - a hitherto unseen antenna type by me, but one that I am aware of that is replacing the wire antenna installations.
+This photo shows the replacement antenna, a tall and hefty tubular antenna mast and 16-spoke top. capacitance-hat with a wire skirt - a hitherto unseen antenna type by me, but one that I am aware of that is replacing the wire antenna installations.
 30-watt (listed) ONO gets out very well, often mixing with RO Roswell, New Mexico - once the two beacons are surrounded/buried by the slow-speed digital data sounds of the DGPS system, as both aeronautical beacons reside in the marine sub-band of 285-325 kHz.
-Happily in early 2018 305 ONO and RO (Roswell, NM) mix together as always in the clear now that all but the USCG DGPS beacons have left-air.
+Happily, in early 2018 305 ONO and RO (Roswell, NM) mix together as always in the clear now that all but the USCG DGPS beacons have left-air.
 I am not sure if ONO's signal level changed when the antenna replacement was made in the early 90s - it was a good signal back in 1988 and earlier, too.
+(February 2019: Still on-air and now in the clear again now that the 305 kHz Bakersfield USDOT-DGPS station is off-air).
 (This antenna would make a fine LowFER beacon installation!).
 S. McGreevy, 9/93.
-ONO305B.jpg, 37,601 bytes

 (former) 366 PLV, Wilsonville, Oregon.
 PLV was easily spotted on Interstate 5 about 30 miles south of Portland in 1988 and a pass-by in 1990.
 This beacon employed a guyed steel-lattice mast and 7-spoke top. capacitance hat without the skirt wire.
 I have not seen this particualr variation of an NDB antenna before.
 Please see next photo below, too.
 S. McGreevy 3/88.
 PLV366.jpg, 27,548 bytes.